gagolews/datawranglingpy/README.md

 ## About the Author

-[Marek Gagolewski][1] (pronounced like Mark Gaggle-Eve-Ski 🙃) is currently a Senior Lecturer in Applied
+I, [Marek Gagolewski][1] (pronounced like Mark Gaggle-Eve-Ski), am currently a Senior Lecturer in Applied
 AI at Deakin University in Melbourne, VIC, Australia and an Associate Professor in Data Science (on long-term leave) at Faculty of Mathematics and Information Science, Warsaw University of Technology, Poland.

-He is actively involved in developing *usable* free (libre) and open source software, with particular focus on data science and machine learning.
+I'm actively involved in developing *usable* free (libre) and open source software, with particular focus on data science and machine learning.
-He is the main author and maintainer of [stringi][3] – one of the most often downloaded R packages that aims at natural language and string processing as well as the Python and R package [genieclust][4] implementing the fast and robust hierarchical clustering algorithm *Genie* with noise point detection.
+I'm the main author and maintainer of [stringi][3] – one of the most often downloaded R packages that aims at natural language and string processing as well as the Python and R package [genieclust][4] implementing the fast and robust hierarchical clustering algorithm *Genie* with noise point detection.

-He's an author of over 80 publications on machine learning and optimisation algorithms, data aggregation and clustering, statistical modelling, and scientific computing.
-Moreover, Marek taught various courses related to R and Python programming, algorithms, data science, and machine learning in Australia, Poland, and Germany (e.g., at [Data Science Retreat](https://datascienceretreat.com)).
+I'm an author of over 80 publications on machine learning and optimisation algorithms, data aggregation and clustering, statistical modelling, and scientific computing.
+Moreover, I taught various courses related to R and Python programming, algorithms, data science, and machine learning in Australia, Poland, and Germany (e.g., at [Data Science Retreat](https://datascienceretreat.com)).